Cha0sManaged/SteveL718/README.md

 - 👋 Hi, I’m @SteveL718
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in Cybersecurity.
-- 🌱 I’m currently learning Cyber Infrastructure & Technology
+- 🌱 I’m currently learning ethical hacking.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything for the purposes of gaining experience.
 - 📫 How to reach me ..

 <!---